Does Paint Condition Affect Resale Value?

 It’s best to park in a garage out of the elements whenever possible, but if not, dings and dents happen.
 It’s part of owning a vehicle.

-Before trading in your vehicle, have it professionally detailed and take care of all dings and dents, as well as any other exterior deficiencies which can diminish resale value.
-If you’re serious about maintaining your resale value, investing in paint protection film or even at least in ceramic coating is worthwhile to keep the vehicle in factory condition.
+Before trading in your vehicle, have it professionally detailed and take care of all dings and dents, as well as any other exterior deficiencies that can diminish resale value.
+If you’re serious about maintaining your resale value, investing in paint protection film or, at a minimum, a ceramic coating is worthwhile to keep the vehicle in factory condition.

 How Much of a Difference in Resale Value Does it Make?

 This can depend on the vehicle’s paint color, finish, make, and model.
 According to a study by iSeeCars.com, the average car loses 10% of its value in the first year of ownership.
 However, cars with poor paint conditions can lose even more value.
-For example, a car with faded paint can lose up to 20% of its value, and a car with major scratches or dents can lose up to 30% of its value.
+For example, a car with faded paint can lose up to 20% of its value, and one with major scratches or dents can lose up to 30%.

 What Can You Do to Protect Your Car’s Paint?

-There are generally two finish options when it comes to clear bra, satin and gloss.
+There are generally two finish options when it comes to clear bra: satin and gloss.
 The gloss clear bra will not affect the look of the factory paint.
-Satin clear bra will turn the color of the vehicle to a satin, or semi-gloss, finish.
+A satin clear bra will turn the color of the vehicle to a satin or semi-gloss finish.
 So if the car is a gloss pearl white, then wrapping it in a satin clear bra will make it satin pearl white.

 Pros: